-In this scenario, the performance of the wireless communication path between the secondary substation located in the new additional LPDA and the primary substation represents a challenge, influencing the possibility of achieve optimal power allocation setups or supporting timely fault detection.
+In this scenario, the performance of the wireless communication path between the secondary substation located in the new additional LPDA and the primary substation represents a challenge, influencing the possibility of achieving optimal power allocation setups or supporting timely fault detection.

 From Figure 1, the primary substation schedules power distribution in RPDA, while the secondary substations can be recognized as the terminal nodes.
 Based on this architecture, we propose to use the following communication system.
 The approach is built up based on the RPDA shown in Figure 2.

-The primary substation, indicated as PS, is set to be the main controller of in the RPDA, collecting and transmitting the power consumption and other data between utility and the secondary substations.
+The primary substation, indicated as PS, is set to be the main controller of the RPDA, collecting and transmitting the power consumption and other data between utility and the secondary substations.
 Meanwhile, the secondary substation can be deployed as smart terminal nodes of PS.

-In the secondary substation, we deploy one relay station as the wireless communication gate and sub-data management center that can collect and transmit the related data between primary substation and terminal power consumers.
+In the secondary substation, we deploy one relay station as the wireless communication gate and sub-data management center that can collect and transmit the related data between the primary substation and terminal power consumers.

-The secondary substation is indicated as R(n), where n is the index associated to each secondary substation.
+The secondary substation is indicated as R(n), where n is the index associated with each secondary substation.
 The RPDA’s main controller PS is connected with R(n) by wired power distribution lines.
 The communication interface is the IEEE 802.22 wireless standards.